 If you don’t see the Camera Effects window on the screen, click the magic wand icon in the column of icons in the top right-hand corner of the Main window.

-The Camera Effects window is where you can control Ecamm Live’s Green Screen feature.
+The Camera Effects window is where you can control Ecamm Live's Green Screen feature.
 Also called chroma key, the green screen feature will replace any green background with a provided image or video file.
-It can also be used in transparent mode, to remove the background entirely when using picture-in-picture mode.
+It can also be used in transparent mode, to remove the background entirely.

 To begin using Green Screen, you’ll need to do some set-up.
 First, you’ll need a green smooth background.
 This could be a green-painted wall, a muslin photography backdrop, or a pop-up screen.
 Note that most webcams have a very wide-angle lens, so a wider-than-expected backdrop is usually required to fill the camera frame.
 The wide angle can be avoided by using a Canon DSLR rather than a webcam.